on all US orders over $99.

 You see, copper comes in two forms, food-based and synthetic.
 Food-based, or monovalent, is found in foods such as avocado, asparagus, liver, mushrooms, nuts, and chocolate.
 It’s considered an essential nutrient and is used to help form red blood cells as well as perform many other important roles in the body.
 Food-based copper is bioavailable and it’s critical for your body to build collagen – which we all need for radiant, wrinkle-free skin, among other things.

 But synthetic, or divalent, copper is bio-unavailable and is found mainly in environmental sources, like drinking water coming from copper pipes and many multivitamin/mineral supplements.
 Copper-lined cookware, copper intrauterine devices, dental amalgams, fungicides for swimming pools and copper wiring often found in homes and offices are other common sources.
-Read on for more information regarding copper and your brain.

 The problem is that this divalent copper accumulates silently and stealthily over a period of many years.
 Symptoms associated with copper toxicity include depression, insomnia, anorexia nervosa, anxiety, various skin disorders, hair loss, and allergies.
 Weight gain as well as food cravings, mood swings, fatigue and yeast infections are also common symptoms.
 And if that’s not enough, consider that copper overload causes serious neurological damage by switching on an inflammatory response in the brain that begins to fuse beta-amyloid to plaque, eventually leading to the destruction of brain cells.